What to do if someone is following you

 If your car breaks down and another person approaches, lock the doors and keep the windows closed.
 Explain (through closed windows) that they should call the police for you.
 If you have a phone, tell them that you are OK and have called the police for help.
 When help arrives, check the credentials of the helper, most rescue services have uniforms and clearly marked vehicles.
 If not they should have ID badges.

 Allow the other driver to get out of his/her vehicle, then drive or reverse slowly for about thirty or forty metres and stop.
-Avoid high speed stunts!
-If you tried to reverse away quickly you could lose control and run off the road.
+If you try to reverse away quickly you could lose control and run off the road.

 As the assailant draws near repeat the exercise to lure him away from his own vehicle.
 By doing this you will create a chance to 'escape' and to buy time.